OpenZeppelin/cairo-contracts/docs/Timelock.md

 > Note that the following examples use the [Timelock mock contract](../tests/mocks/Timelock.cairo) which exposes all of the Timelock methods.

 To start off the Timelock lifecycle, a proposer must first schedule an operation.
-In the following snippets, we'll use the basic [Contract.cairo contract](../tests/mocks/Contract.cairo).
+We'll use the basic [Contract.cairo contract](../tests/mocks/Contract.cairo) for the following snippets.
 To ease the readbility of these operations, here are the transaction details of which the following examples will be using.

 ```python
 from starkware.starknet.public.abi import get_selector_from_name